miyako/PowerInfer/index.md

 Official models are quite large in size.
 You can use the `quantize` tool to reduce the file size.

-Only a few official models are published
+Only a few official models are published:
 |-|-:|
 |Model|Size|
 |[bamboo-7b-v0.1.powerinfer.gguf](https://huggingface.co/PowerInfer/Bamboo-base-v0.1-gguf/resolve/main/bamboo-7b-v0.1.powerinfer.gguf)|